mellisao28/webOptimization/README.md

 Changes to original version
 ----------------------------------
 index.html
-- only load print.css when media="print"
+- only loaded print.css when media="print"
-- Inline and minified CSS
+- Inlined and minified CSS
-- Use async for javascript
+- Used async for javascript
 - Compressed images

 pizza.html
-- Add viewport tag in header
+- Added viewport tag in header
-- Inline and minified CSS
+- Inlined and minified CSS
-- Use various image sizes
+- Used various image sizes
 - Minified javascript and use async

 main.js
-- change changePizzaSizes to only loop the part to update width
+- changed changePizzaSizes to only loop the part to update width
-- change looping for pizza generator to get the first 2 pizzas outside of the loop
+- changed looping for pizza generator to get the first 2 pizzas outside of the loop
-- change updatePosition to use cachedScroll and phaseCount
+- changed updatePosition to use cachedScroll and phaseCount
+- changed the number of sliding pizzas to 35

 How to use PageSpeed Insights
 ----------------------------------